stephenanayashilliard/Covid_and_Politics/README.md

 ### Machine Learning
    The goal of the model was to predict whether certain variables such as economic status, political behavior and population demographics would have a postive or negative linear relationship with Covid 19 spread.
    - #### Model Used
      - Random Forest Regressor: The random forest regressor model was chosen for two main reasons- it has the ability to rank the importance of features and showed a better R Squared value and model score than the standard linear regression model.
 The ranking of features can provide insight into which features have the greatest effect on the target- covid cases.
-This aligns with the goal of the project which is to understand which economic, political, or demographic are most related to the transmission of covid-19.
+This aligns with the goal of the project which is to understand if economic, political, or demographic data is most related to the transmission of covid-19.
    - #### Scaler
      - Robust Scaler is used because of its sensitivity to outliers via its use of the interquartile range to scale data.
    - #### Data Prepocessing